4 Ways to Support Transgender and Gender Non-Conforming Employees

-Pride Month is a great opportunity to bring attention to topics like these, but the reality is that every month needs to be Pride Month.
-We need to make sure our LGBTQIA+ peers are supported and celebrated year-round, including our transgender team members.
+Pride Month and International Transgender Day of Visibility are great opportunities to bring attention to topics like these, but the reality is that every month needs to be Pride Month.
+We need to make sure our LGBTQIA+ peers are supported and celebrated year-round, including out transgender team members.
 If your organization hasn’t started implementing pro-trans policy and change, start today using our suggestions!
 Let’s work together to create safe and inclusive spaces everywhere.

 What the Supreme Court's LGBTQ Ruling Means for HR